RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This parameter can be used to increase the minimum from that recommended.
 This can be used in higher memory systems to reduce the risk of stack overflow without performing analysis on actual consumption.

+    By default, this configuration parameter defines also the minimum stack size of POSIX threads.
+This can be changed with the :ref:`CONFIGURE_MINIMUM_POSIX_THREAD_STACK_SIZE <CONFIGURE_MINIMUM_POSIX_THREAD_STACK_SIZE>`
+    configuration option.

 .. index:: CONFIGURE_INTERRUPT_STACK_SIZE
 .. index:: interrupt stack size